 Incorporating a company in a new, foreign, and unfamiliar country is usually fraught with dangers.
 This rule applies equally to all emerging markets, including Indonesia.

 Investing in Indonesia can be extremely profitable, but it also comes with more risks than investing in a developed country.
 Why?
-Indonesia has a variety of traits that have the ability to stymie any investment or business atmosphere that enters the country.
+Indonesia has a variety of traits that can stymie any investment or business atmosphere that enters the country.

 Solid planning is essential when it comes to investing in any country.
 The following is a list of potential challenges that could disrupt Indonesia’s investment climate.